RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 Participation constraints specify the minimum and maximum number of entity instances that can participate in a relationship:

-- **Mandatory Participation**: Indicates that an entity must participate in the relationship, such as every match must be associated with an event.
+- **Mandatory Participation**: An entity must participate in the relationship, such as every match must be associated with an event.

-- **Optional Participation**: Indicates that an entity's participation in the relationship is not required, such as a player not needing to be a captain.
+- **Optional Participation**: An entity's participation in the relationship is not required, such as a player not needing to be a captain.

-The entity selection and relationship mapping were done with the intention of creating a database that is not only reflective of the real-world domain but also optimized for query performance and data integrity.
-The chosen data types and constraints ensure that the database is normalized, reducing redundancy and improving data consistency.
+The entity selection and relationship mapping were done with the intention of creating a database that is as reflective of the real-world as possible, and is also user-friendly with regards to query performance and data integrity.

 #### Entity Sets, Relationship Sets, and Cardinality Constraints